Which season of American Horror Story comes out on top?

 After the mixed reviews of Hotel, there was a lot of pressure for American Horror Story to deliver with its sixth season.
 Roanoke revisited the slower, subdued pace of the show’s earlier seasons and in turn, became its most shocking and terrifying to date.
 Presented as a paranormal documentary series titled My Roanoke Nightmare, the season told the story of a married couple who experience spooky disturbances in their North Californian home.
 It’s quite easy to follow for its first half, but then goes completely apeshit for its final six episodes.
 All of the performances are sensational, especially Porter’s portrayal of Lee Harris and Paulson’s hilarious British actress, Audrey Tindall.

-The latest instalment of American Horror Story was, without a doubt, the most gag-worthy, fan-pleasing season of any show we’ve ever seen.
+The eighth instalment of American Horror Story was fan service executed perfectly.
 The crossover between Murder House and Coven (and later Hotel), didn’t disappoint, bringing together some of the most iconic characters in the show’s history: Madison Montgomery, Cordelia Foxx, Myrtle Snow, Queenie and Marie Laveau.
-Jessica Lange made her American Horror Story comeback as her first, Emmy Award winning character Constance Langdon, while Sarah Paulson starred as her most sinister character to date: Ms Venable.
+Jessica Lange made her American Horror Story comeback as her first, Emmy Award-winning character Constance Langdon, while Sarah Paulson starred as her most sinister character ever: Ms Venable.
 Our only critique is that the season spent far too much time in the past – but how can we complain when it wrapped up so perfectly?

 2. Murder House (season 1)